 Now accepting applications for our Fall/Winter 20/21 CSA in Richmond, VA and Washington, DC.
 Please follow this link for more information and to sign up online!

-Farm to Family brings the best of local foods to communities in Washington, DC and Richmond, VA through our Farm Shares, or CSA (Community Supported Agriculture).
-We are are now offering shares for the 2014 Spring/Summer season which are delivered weekly/biweekly.Members can join at any time, pro-rated costs are on our sign up website.
+Farm to Family brings the best of local foods to communities in Richmond VA and Washington, DC through our Farm Shares, or CSA (Community Supported Agriculture).Members can join at any time, pro-rated costs are on our sign up website.